Digital Data Analysis is part of De Montfort University FdSc in forensic collision investigation.

 Your joining instructions list any specific requirements.
 General tools include a scientific calculator.
 We recommend any Casio with a 'Natural Display'.
 Microsoft Excel, Apple's Numbers or similar.

-Your course tutors will help you with your studies during the course.
+Your tutors will help you with your studies during the module.
 They will mark and comment on your final exam and coursework.

 This module is part of De Montfort university's FdSc in forensic road collision investigation.